OpenEvalProject/evals/manuscripts/elife-75906/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/035xkbk20 Aix Marseille Univ, INSERM, CNRS, CIML, Turing Centre for Living Systems Marseille France
+1. Aix Marseille Univ, INSERM, CNRS, CIML, Turing Centre for Living Systems Marseille France ([ROR:035xkbk20](https://ror.org/035xkbk20))
-2. https://ror.org/035xkbk20 Aix Marseille Université, CNRS, IBDM, Turing Centre for Living Systems Marseille France
+2. Aix Marseille Université, CNRS, IBDM, Turing Centre for Living Systems Marseille France ([ROR:035xkbk20](https://ror.org/035xkbk20))
-3. https://ror.org/02jx3x895 Department of Computer Science, University College London London United Kingdom
+3. Department of Computer Science, University College London London United Kingdom ([ROR:02jx3x895](https://ror.org/02jx3x895))
 4. Bio3/Bioinformatics and Molecular Genetics, Albert-Ludwigs-University Freiburg Germany
-5. https://ror.org/00453a208 Department of Biology, Queens College and the Graduate Center, CUNY Flushing United States
+5. Department of Biology, Queens College and the Graduate Center, CUNY Flushing United States ([ROR:00453a208](https://ror.org/00453a208))
-6. https://ror.org/02vjkv261 INM, Institut des Neurosciences de Montpellier, Plateau de microscopie électronique, INSERM, Université de Montpellier Montpellier France
+6. INM, Institut des Neurosciences de Montpellier, Plateau de microscopie électronique, INSERM, Université de Montpellier Montpellier France ([ROR:02vjkv261](https://ror.org/02vjkv261))
-7. https://ror.org/05cf8a891 Department of Neuroscience, Albert Einstein College of Medicine New York United States
+7. Department of Neuroscience, Albert Einstein College of Medicine New York United States ([ROR:05cf8a891](https://ror.org/05cf8a891))

 † Corresponding author

 ## Abstract

 Apical extracellular matrices (aECMs) form a physical barrier to the environment.
-In Caenorhabditis elegans , the epidermal aECM, the cuticle, is composed mainly of different types of collagen, associated in circumferential ridges separated by furrows.
+In Caenorhabditis elegans, the epidermal aECM, the cuticle, is composed mainly of different types of collagen, associated in circumferential ridges separated by furrows.
 Here, we show that in mutants lacking furrows, the normal intimate connection between the epidermis and the cuticle is lost, specifically at the lateral epidermis, where, in contrast to the dorsal and ventral epidermis, there are no hemidesmosomes.
 At the ultrastructural level, there is a profound alteration of structures that we term ‘meisosomes,’ in reference to eisosomes in yeast.
 We show that meisosomes are composed of stacked parallel folds of the epidermal plasma membrane, alternately filled with cuticle.
 We propose that just as hemidesmosomes connect the dorsal and ventral epidermis, above the muscles, to the cuticle, meisosomes connect the lateral epidermis to it.
 Moreover, furrow mutants present marked modifications of the biomechanical properties of their skin and exhibit a constitutive damage response in the epidermis.
 As meisosomes co-localise to macrodomains enriched in phosphatidylinositol (4,5) bisphosphate, they could conceivably act, like eisosomes, as signalling platforms, to relay tensile information from the aECM to the underlying epidermis, as part of an integrated stress response to damage.

 ## Introduction